-Doreen and Don Kennedy (1960).
-The Kennedys then subdivided the land and sold 70 Ares to Harry G. Pett in the same year.
-Harry then divided the 7 acres into three approximately 20-acre lots.
-In 1973, Don and Doreen Kennedy sold the original Lot and house (30 acres) to Gerald M. and Elsie J. Sill.
-The ownership was then transferred to Doug Given (1978), Roger Burge (1977), Edward and Gail Dreher (1979).
+Don and Doreen Kennedy sold the original Lot and house (30 acres) to Gerald M. and Elsie J. Sill.
+The ownership was then transferred to Doug Given (1978), Roger Burge (1977) and Edward and Gail Dreher (1979).

 Joanne Colville now owns the 30-acre property.
 In 2009, Joanne renovated the exterior of the house by cladding it with board and batten.
 She currently operates High Stakes Farm on the property, which specializes in breeding, boarding, and rehabilitation of racing stock.
 Joanne is well known in the equine industry, and her experience includes corporate roles within Standardbred Canada and the Woodbine Entertainment Group, where she also served as the full-time parade marshal.
 She also worked at the Hendervale Equestrian Complex, covering the Olympic Trials.